 - Low Cost: There are thousands of blog posts, eBooks, and courses for digital marketing available online.

-- Time Investment: One of the major drawbacks in doing so is that training takes time — time that you might not have if you need to get in front of buyers ASAP.
+- Time Investment: One of the major drawbacks in doing so is that training takes time — time that you might not have if you need to get in front of buyers, engineers, and procurement professional ASAP.
+And if you have more than one marketing need, how can you prioritize those efforts when you're down a marketing expert?

-- Expertise Level: While an employee can work to pick up a few tricks through training (and trial and error), your business really needs a well-rounded marketer with experience in search engine optimization, email marketing, writing, editing, and pay-per-click.
+- Expertise Level: While an employee can work to pick up a few tricks through training (and trial and error), your business really needs a well-rounded marketer with experience in search engine optimization (SEO), video production, email marketing, writing, editing, pay-per-click, etc. — and the technology and platforms behind those components.
+You'll want your marketing expert to have experience with online campaigns to promote all that great content you're creating too.
+For example, do they have a creative eye to produce a factory tour video and host it online in front of your target audiences?
+(Because it isn't enough to just upload it to YouTube these days.)

 If you have go-getters who are eager to learn and have a basic understanding of writing and marketing, it's worth them taking the time to beef up their skillset.
 Even if you end up bringing on freelance help or an agency, it's great to have someone in-house with a working understanding of digital marketing and how it can help your business grow.